omega12345/RefactorAgda/README.md

 cabal install --enable-tests

+The makefile contains instructions for compiling the Agda files.
+To execute it, you will need Agda 2.5.4

 <h1>RefactorAgda</h1>

 This project is a refactoring tool for a subset of Agda called Baby-Agda.
 This subset is intended to be extended gradually to include the entire Agda language.
 It does not currently have a main function but the functionality can be tested with cabal's testing framework.